surma/surma.dev/content/things/is-postmessage-slow.md

 Something that the algorithm above doesn’t spell out explicitly is the fact that **serialization blocks the sending realm, while deserialization blocks the receiving realm.** And there’s more: It turns out that both Chrome and Safari defer running `StructuredDeserialize()` until you actually access the `.data` property on the `MessageEvent`.
 Firefox on the other hand deserializes before dispatching the event.

 > **Note:** Both of these behaviors _are_ spec-compatible and perfectly valid.
-[I openend a bug with Mozilla][ff bug], asking if they are willing to align their implementation, as it puts the developer in control when to take the “performance hit” of deserializing big payloads.
+[I opened a bug with Mozilla][ff bug], asking if they are willing to align their implementation, as it puts the developer in control when to take the “performance hit” of deserializing big payloads.

 With that in mind, we have to make a choice _what_ to benchmark: We could measure end-to-end, so measuring how much time it takes to send a message from a worker to the main thread.
 However, that number would capture the sum of serialization and deserialization, each of which are happening in different realms.
 Remember: **This whole spiel with workers is motivated by wanting to keep the main thread free and responsive.** Alternatively, we could limit the benchmarks to Chrome and Safari and measure how long it takes to access te `.data` property to measure `StructuredDeserialize()` in isolation, which would exclude Firefox from the benchmark.
 I also haven’t found a way to measure `StructuredSerialize()` in isolation, short of running a trace.
 Neither of these choices are ideal, but in the spirit of building resilient web apps, **I decided to run the end-to-end benchmark to provide an _upper bound_ for the cost of `postMessage()`.**